Pregnancy

 Important Routine Visit Dates:

-Diabetes screen blood test, time to pre-register, and enroll in prenatal classes if interested
+28 weeks - Diabetes screen blood test, time to pre-register and enroll in prenatal classes if interested

-Hemoglobin blood test, group B strep culture obtained, labor talk, and we begin cervical exams
+36 weeks - Hemoglobin blood test, group B strep culture obtained, labor talk & we begin cervical exams

 Smoking Cessation During Pregnancy